-- Prepare national data base: Generation of complete and consistent time series at national level, mainly based on Eurostat data (CoCO, from Complete & Consistent).
+- 1. Prepare national data base: Generation of complete and consistent time series at national level, mainly based on Eurostat data (CoCO, from Complete & Consistent).
 CoCo runs per Member State simultaneously for all years, if data from other Member States are used to derive fallbacks as EU average, only the raw statistical data are used.
 The user can only choose which countries to run, and which years to cover. - 2.
 Finish national data base: Completion of the CoCo data by time series on consumer prices and certain feeding stuffs.
 In both cases, it turned out that only the complete and consistent time series for all Member States from 1. provide a good basis for that step.
 The step is hence run simultaneously for all Member States and years, based on the results of the CoCo task.
 Here, only the years to cover can be chosen by the user. - 3.
 Build regional data base, time series, Generation of time series at regional level (CAPREG).
 The treatment of years in CAPREG is not identical.
 For all years, activity levels, output coefficients and input coefficients (excluding feed inputs) are generated.
-However, only for the base period, a

-- 4. Build regional data base (CAPREG).
+However, only for the base period, a three year weighted average around the chosen base year, feed input coefficients are estimated and the supply models are calibrated based on techniques borrowed from Positive Mathematical Programming.
+The user can hence choose for which Member States to run CAPREG, for which years and for which base year.
+Equally, the farm type module may be switched on or off. - 4.
+Build regional data base (CAPREG).
 Currently the same as three, only that the base year data will be loaded instead of time series. - 5.
 Build global data base (GLOBAL): Building up the international data base.
-The step includes aggregation of Supply Utilization Accounts and bilateral trade flow matrices from FAO to the product and country definitions of CAPRI, aggregation of the supply and demand elasticities from the World Food Model to the product and country, estimation of bi-lateral transport costs and conversion of the FAPRI baseline to the product and regional aggregation of CAPRI. - 6.
-Build HSMU data base (CAPDIS_GRID): spatial downscaling of regional results for the base year to 1x1 km grid cells.
+The step includes aggregation of Supply Utilization Accounts and bilateral trade flow matrices from FAO to the product and country definitions of CAPRI, aggregation of the supply and demand elasticities from the World Food Model to the product and country, estimation of bi-lateral transport costs and conversion of the FAPRI baseline to the product and regional aggregation of CAPRI.

+6. Build HSMU data base (CAPDIS_GRID): spatial downscaling of regional results for the base year to 1x1 km grid cells.